Pretence Or pretence – British vs. American English

 • Under the pretence of needing advice, she visited the professor.

-• The charity was a pretence used by the organisation to steal funds.
+• The charity was a pretence used by the organization to steal funds.

 • He dropped the pretence of being interested and openly yawned.

-• The charity was a pretence used by the organisation to steal funds.
+• The charity was a pretense used by the organization to steal funds.

 • He disliked the pretentiousness of being wealthy.